cruzedcruz/Cybersecurity-Week-13/WEEK 13.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
--It frees the user to focus on efforts that help deliver more value to the business by spending time on more important tasks
+No configuration was performed manually, which is advantageous because it frees the user to focus on efforts that help deliver more value to the business by spending time on more important tasks

 The playbook implements the following tasks:
 - Log into your jumpbox